 Upon screening completion, the nurse will analyze results.
 Upon an unsatisfactory screening, the parent/guardian will be notified by letter.
 The school nurse will follow up to determine if any action was taken.
 These results are maintained by the nursing staff.
+If parents choose not to have any of the screening procedures performed, a written notice which states parents want their child excused from screenings should be sent to the school nurse early in the school year.

 MEDICATION.
 All medication must be delivered to the school principal or designee by the parent/guardian in a properly labeled container from the pharmacy or in the manufacturer's original packaging, and a written request from the parent/guardian as to administering the medication to the student.
 Medication will be stored in an environmentally appropriate locked area to which the school nurse and school principal have keys.
 The school nurse will maintain proper documentation of all medications and their administration.
 Documentation will minimally include student's name, prescriber's name, pharmacy, prescription number, name of the medication, dosage, date and time administered, reasons for not giving medications as prescribed (for example, vomiting, spills, refusal), name and signature of person who actually administered the medication.
-Students shall be provided privacy when receiving The school nurse will work with the medications. student/parents/guardians and teachers in determining how best to deliver the medication to the student during the school day.
-If the District maintains epinephrine premeasured auto-injection devices, a list of students who rents/guardians indicate that they cannot receive epinephrine will be kept with the devices.
+Students shall be provided privacy when receiving medications.
+The school nurse will work with the student/parents/guardians and teachers in determining how best to deliver the medication to the student during the school day.
+The District maintains epinephrine pre-measured auto-injection devices, Parents must provide written notification indicating their student cannot receive epinephrine or asthma medication in an emergency.
+A list of the students will be kept with the devices